Mutable Scala arrays (adding elements to arrays)

 println(fruits.length)

-Again, the only trick here is knowing that you can't add elements to a Scala array, and therefore, if you want to grow an array, you need to use the ArrayBuffer class instead.
+Again, the only trick here is knowing that you can’t add elements to a Scala Array, and therefore, if you want to create an array that can be resized, you need to use the ArrayBuffer class instead.